ghankerson/origins-conscioussness/intro.md

 The key word here is phases.
 His theory outlines what he sees as the stages of the development of consciousness.

-In the next paragraph he states that in contrast to other explanations of consciousness based largely on environmental conditions, "our inquiry is more concerned with the internal, psychic and archetypal factors which determine the course of that development."

-Some definitions are in order here to help us get started:

-* Archetype  on the first page of the introduction Neumann gives us a nice straight forward definition.
-"They (archetypes) are the pictorial forms of instincts, for the unconscious mind in images which as in dreams and fantasies, initiate the process of conscious reaction and assimilation. ".
-Lets repeat this again: "They (archetypes) are the pictorial forms of instincts, for the unconscious mind in images which as in dreams and fantasies, initiate the process of conscious reaction and assimilation. "

-* Collective Unconscious: a layer of the psyche that is trans-personal or shared.
-It's structure is composed of archetypes.

-* Individuation a process of individual increase in consciousness ( perhaps analogous to emotional, spiritual and intellectual maturity) by surfacing archetypal images,  wrestling with their significance, and making them conscious.

-* Complex: a series of archetypal images around a common theme (mother, father, money and many many others).
-When we are complexed about say our mother (or anything symbolically representative of a mother) we become possessed by the mother archetype.
-In other words ideas can have you.
-We are not blank slates.
-More on this to come.

-(Recommend the Jung podcast on Jung's model of the psyche) on Jung's model of the psyche and Anthony Stevens book on Jung).

-Back to what Neumann is trying to accomplish in this book.
-He states on page two of the introduction "It is the task of this book to show that a series of archetypes is a main constituent of mythology, that they (archetypes) stand in stadial succession in an organic relation to one another, and that their stadial succession determines the growth of consciousness.
+Neumann:  "It is the task of this book to show that a series of archetypes is a main constituent of mythology, that they (archetypes) stand in stadial succession in an organic relation to one another, and that their stadial succession determines the growth of consciousness.
 In the course of its ontogenetic (lifetime) development, the individual ego has to pass through the same archetypal stages which determined the evolution of consciousness in the life humanity.

-You can see why I said each page of the book is like hauling off a small slab of concrete - Neumann's words have weight.
-What I think he is saying in this statement is that historically consciousness went through a series of stages of development.
+What I think he is saying in this statement is that historically human consciousness went through a series of stages of development.
 The individual in his lifetime passes through these same stages as the species.
 These stages are composed of archetypes - pictoral forms of instincts.
 We see these archetypes in mythology.
 Think of it this way: from an evolutionary standpoint it took millions of years to make you.
-The archetypes, the collective unconscious and myth are a storehouse of information that we can tap into to fuel personal growth.
+The archetypes, the collective unconscious and myth are a storehouse of information that we can tap into or can tap into us.
+We aren't blank slates in the Jungian world.
+We can have ideas but ideas can also have us (Peterson).
+Another way of saying this is the collective unconscious influences us much more than we are ever aware of.
+Species level development or the collective unconscious influences us as individuals greatly.

 Passing through each stage, the ego transforms its relationship to the archetypes.
 "The ability to perceive, to understand, and to interpret these images is a process of succession in time, ..  it takes place in stages."

-Neumann suggests these "stages of conscious development are only a fraction of archetypal reality as a whole", but using an evolutionary lens, we can find a "guiding line ...  to help us in the theory and practice of depth psychology."

-The psyche then moves through these developmental stages that are portrayed in myths during its lifetime.
-Getting stuck in a stage then results in a neurosis until the stage is resolved and the psyche can continue to grow.
+This ability to absorb unconscious contents improves at each stage and leads to individual transformation and improvement.
+Jung called this telos which means self-realization.

 We can get a feel for these stages composed of archetypes by just examining the section titles of the book.
+We will do a podcast episode about each of these.

 A. The Creation Myth
 	I. The Uroborous